aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

 Refreshes pivot chart's data from it's pivot data source.

+**Remarks**

 We will gather data from pivot data source to the pivot chart cache.
 This method is only used to gather all data to a pivot chart.

 ### setAutoScaling(boolean value) {#setAutoScaling-boolean-}
 ```